lindelius/php-jwt/README.md

 ## Installation

-In order to install this library, issue the following command from your project's root folder:
+If you're using Composer, you may install this library by running the following command from your project's root folder:

 ```
 composer require "lindelius/php-jwt=^0.9"
 ```

+You may also manually download the library by navigating to the "Releases" page and then expanding the "Assets" section of the latest release.

 ## Usage